romadox/SynthCorona/readme.md

 <h2>II.
 Overview</h2>

-Synth-Corona files are made up of Config, Instrument, Sequence, and Song blocks, each indicated by a header line.
+Synth-Corona files are made up of Config, Module, Instrument, Sequence, and Song chunks, each indicated by a header line.
 A Song is made up of Sequences, and Sequences indicate which Instrument will play which note at a given time.
+Sequences can also be grouped into Blocks, for more complex arrangements.

-The Config block describes properties like tempo and beat length.
+The Config chunk describes properties like tempo and beat length.

-Instrument blocks describe the synthesizers that will play the sound.
+The Instrument chunk describes the synthesizers that will play the sound.
 This is done by creating a pattern of values between -9 and 9, which will be used as the sample intensities in the sound wave.
 There are a variety of operations that can be used in this process.

+In the Module chunk, generic modules can be created, which can then be used in Instruments and Sequences, or for controlling pitch or panning.

 <h2>III.
 Headers</h2>